 Our Other Certifications

 Below are additional certifications we hold with different manufacturers.
 They are not required by law, nor do they mean that the companies that have them are the greatest.
-It is just one additional aspect to consider when vetting a contractor in Southern California.
-Most of these certifications are earned by attending multiple trainings and having experience with a certain product.
+It is just one additional aspect to consider when vetting a roofing contractor in Los Angeles, CA. Most of these certifications are earned by attending multiple trainings and having experience with a certain product.